top of page

 3. The 'control descriptions legend' [click here 3] which explains the black&white 'clue sheet' for each course.
 The 'clues' specify the 'code number' written on each control you are looking for and the physical features nearby (e.g. 'foot of western rock face', or 'north side of 2m termite mound').
 Since covid, clue sheets are often online before the event and you are expected to print your own.
 However, sometimes clue sheets might only be given out 2 mins prior to the Start of an event.

-4. The O-Map Wiki website set up for mappers is actually a great place for beginners to learn through photographs and map snippets how the features you encounter out on the ground can be represented on a piece of paper.
+4. The O-Map Wiki website is actually a great place for beginners to learn through photographs and map snippets how the features you encounter out on the ground can be represented on a piece of paper, even though the site was set up for mappers.

 Eventor, your go-to for 'when/where/how' for every event in Australia, is where each event Organiser supplies the map details needed for an event plus other information (e.g. map scales, special legend items, terrain tips from the course planner, clothing advice, what's different/special for that day).